RedShift51/fast-latent-decoders/README.md

 ## License
-This project is licensed under the [Apache 2.0 License](LICENSE).
+This work is licensed under the arXiv.org perpetual, non-exclusive license.

-Please see the [LICENSE](LICENSE) file for details about how you can use, modify, and distribute this codebase.
+By submitting this work, the author(s) grant arXiv.org a perpetual, non-exclusive license to distribute this work.
+The author(s) retain all other rights, including copyright, to this work.

 ## References